 Here's a practical test: ask your media vendor what they'd recommend you not buy.
 A good strategic partner will have an answer.
 An order-taker won't, because the entire business model depends on selling you something.

-A Lotus rep might tell you that a particular daypart isn't worth the premium for your category.
+A Lotus rep might tell you that a particular time slot isn't worth the premium for your category.
 That a station's audience skews too young for the customer you're trying to reach.
 That your budget is better concentrated on three stations at proper frequency than spread across six at insufficient weight.
 That you don't need to be on radio at all during a particular quarter because you're still building the digital infrastructure to capture the awareness it would generate.

 These are conversations that cost us short-term revenue to have.
 We have them anyway, because the alternative is selling you something that doesn't work, and that's a business relationship that doesn't survive the first renewal.